The Amazing Spider-Man (film): Plot

-A young Peter Parker discovers that his father, business tycoon Richard Parker's study has been burgled.
-Peter's parents gather hidden documents, take Peter to the home of his Aunt May and Uncle Ben, and mysteriously leave.
-Years later, a teenage Peter attends Midtown Science High School; he is intelligent but socially awkward and often bullied.
-He also has a crush on Gwen Stacy, who returns his feelings.
+While playing hide and seek, Peter Parker finds his father's home office burglarized.
+Richard and Mary Parker, Peter's parents gather hidden documents, take Peter to the home of his Aunt May and Uncle Ben, and leave.

-Learning that his father is friends with Dr. Curt Connors, a scientist at Oscorp in the field of cross-species genetics, Peter sneaks into Oscorp, where he is bitten by a genetically modified spider.
-He then discovers he has developed spider-like abilities, such as superhuman strength, sharp senses, agility, and speed.
-Peter studies his father's papers and visits Connors, whose right arm is amputated above the elbow.
-Peter reveals he is Richard's son and gives Connors his father's "decay rate algorithm," the missing piece in Connors' experiments on regenerating limbs.
+Years later, a teenage Peter attends Midtown Science High School; he is intelligent, but socially awkward and often bullied.
+He has a crush on Gwen Stacy, who returns his feelings.
+Peter discovers his father's briefcase and learns from Ben that his father was friends with Dr. Curt Connors, a scientist at Oscorp in the field of cross-species genetics.
+Peter sneaks into a restricted laboratory at Oscorp, where a genetically modified spider bites him.
+He develops spider-like abilities, specifically superhuman strength, sharp senses, agility, speed, and the ability to cling to objects.
+Connors, whose right arm has been amputated, is conducting experiments to regenerate limbs.

+Discovering the missing piece to Connors' experiments in his father's papers, the "decay rate algorithm", Peter visits Connors, reveals that he is Richard's son, and gives Connors the algorithm.
 At home, Peter and Ben argue, and Peter leaves.
-At a convenience store, Peter is confronted by the miserly cashier.
-A third man then robs the store, and Peter allows him to escape to get back at the cashier, but the robber encounters Uncle Ben who is searching for Peter.
-Uncle Ben is shot by the robber, and then Peter arrives and his Uncle dies in his arms.
-Peter uses his new abilities to track down criminals matching the killer's description.
-He creates a mask and spandex suit to hide his identity.
-He also builds mechanical web-shooters out of wristwatches to attach to his arms/wrists.
-At dinner with Gwen's family, he discovers her father is police captain George Stacy, who dislikes the new vigilante hero.
+While searching for him, Ben tries stopping a thief that Peter allowed to escape, is shot, and dies in Peter's arms.
+Under the alias Spider-Man, Peter uses his new abilities to track down criminals matching the killer's description, particularly a star tattoo on his wrist.
+He creates a mask with yellow-tinted glasses and a spandex suit to hide his identity, and builds mechanical web-shooters using a web formula developed by Oscorp.
+At dinner with Gwen's family, he discovers her father is police captain George Stacy, who holds a grudge against Spider-Man.
+Peter reveals his double identity to Gwen, and they kiss.